ModelAtlasofTheEarth/metadata_schema/README.md

 The file `mate_ro_crate/ro-crate-metadata.jsonld` is the basic template, which is filled out in the model submission stage.
 Users can extend or modify this file.

-## Structure and development
+## ro-crates - background

-In ro-crates, a research-object (here a computational model) is encapsulated through a collection (crate) of several `schema.org` types or entities.
+In ro-crates, a research-object is encapsulated through a collection (crate) of several `schema.org` types or entities.
 Schema.org is a collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond.

-Some of these entities refer to directories and file payloads that are stored in the M@TE model (e.g. on Github/NCI), other entities exist elswhere, for instance, data that already availble on persistent web repositories, such as Zenodo.
-These are identified with the @id property.
+Some of these entities refer to directories and file payloads that are stored in the M@TE model (e.g. on Github/NCI).
+These are referred to as `data entities`

+Other entities exist elsewhere,  for instance people, research groups, and data is already available on persistent web repositories, such as Zenodo.
+These are referred to as `contextual entities`

 Ro-crates use the JSON-LD format.
 JSON-LD is a lightweight Linked Data format.
 In the JSON-LD format, the crate is represnted by the @graph array: